Jens Munk

 Jens Eriksen Munk (3 June 1579 – 24 June 1628) was a Danish-Norwegian navigator and explorer.
-He entered into the service of King Christian IV of Denmark-Norway and is most noted for his attempts to find the Northwest Passage.
+He entered into the service of King Christian IV of Denmark–Norway and is most noted for his attempts to find the Northwest Passage.

 Early life

-Jens Munk was born on his father's estate Barbu at Arendal in the county of Aust-Agder, Norway.
+Jens Munk was born on his father's estate Barbu (now part of Arendal Municipality) in the county of Nedenes, Norway.
 His father, Erik Nielsen Munk, had received several fiefs for his achievements in the Northern Seven Years' War.
 However, his father had a reputation for his brutal rule over his estates which led to several trials.
 In 1585, he was deposed and imprisoned at Dragsholm Castle in Denmark.

 At the age of eight, Munk moved to Aalborg with his mother, who became a housekeeper in the home of her husband's sister who was married to the city's mayor.

 Career

 In 1591, at the age of twelve, Munk went to Porto in Portugal where he worked for the shipping magnate Duart Duez.
 The following year he sailed with a Dutch convoy to Bahia.
 Off the Brazilian coast, the convoy was attacked by French pirates.
 Munk was among the seven survivors.
 Munk lived in Bahia for six years, where he was in the service of Duart Duez' brother, Miguel.
 In 1599, under dramatic circumstances, Munk returned to Europe and Copenhagen, where the Danish magnate and Lord Chancellor Henrik Ramel hired him as a ship clerk.

 In 1609, he set sail with his partner Jens Hvid for the ice-filled Barents Sea.
-After two unsuccessful attempts to find the Northeast Passage in 1609 and 1610, he caught the attention of King Christian IV of Denmark-Norway.
+After two unsuccessful attempts to find the Northeast Passage in 1609 and 1610, he caught the attention of King Christian IV of Denmark–Norway.
 In 1612, during the Kalmar War (1611–1613), Munk together with the nobleman Jørgen Daa led a successful attack on the Swedish Älvsborg Fortress, near today's Gothenburg.
 In 1614, he led a search for the privateer Jan Mendoses, whom he fought in a battle at Kanin Nos near the entrance of the White Sea.
 In the spring of 1617, he recruited eighteen Basque whalemen for the first Danish whaling expedition to Spitsbergen.

 In 1618, Christian IV appointed him as commander of the first Danish expedition to East India with five vessels and almost 1,000 men, but only one month before the departure of the expedition, Munk was relegated and replaced by the much younger nobleman Ove Gjedde.
 The reason for the relegation is unclear, but was most likely caused by a conflict Munk had with the Lord Chancellor, Christian Friis.
 Munk's setback was compounded by the deaths of his brother Niels and good friend Jørgen Då.
 A few months earlier, Munk had also lost a vast amount of money as a result of an unsuccessful whaling expedition, which caused loss of social prestige.
 As an attempt to regain his social position, he started the planning of a much more spectacular expedition in 1619, the search for the Northwest Passage.